Edith Pilcher papers

 On April 22, 2011, Protect the Adirondacks! placed the collection on permanent loan with Union College.

-Processed by Matthew Golebiewski and Margaret Amodeo, Fall 2018.
+Processed by Matthew Golebiewski and Margaret Amodeo, fall 2018.

-- Edith Pilcher Papers
+- Guide to the Edith Pilcher Papers

 - Matthew Golebiewski